hashicorp/consul/website/source/docs/agent/http/status.html.markdown

 # Status HTTP Endpoint

 The Status endpoints are used to get information about the status of the Consul cluster.

-These are generally very low level, and not really useful for clients.
+Please note: this information is generally very low level and not often useful for clients.

 The following endpoints are supported: